 Identity theft can happen online in a few different ways.
 It’s important to be careful about who you share your personal information with online.
 Ensure your computer and mobile devices have strong passwords and are up-to-date with the latest security software.

-Here are a few of the more common ways for your identity to be stolen.
+Here are a few common ways for your identity to be stolen.

 One way is when someone creates a fake website or email to make it look like a real company’s website or email.
 Then, it asks you to enter your personal information, such as your name, address, and credit card number.
 The person who created the look-alike page can now access your information and commit identity theft.
 A detailed guide about how to protect yourself from phishing , you will find here.